VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 lsp.setup_servers({'tsserver', 'rust_analyzer'})
 ```

-And if you need to configure a particular language server I recommend you use the module `lspconfig`.
+If you need to configure a particular language server I recommend you use the module `lspconfig`.
 Call the setup function of the language server.

 For example, if you install the language server for `lua` you would do something like this.